JuliaPluto/static-export-template-gitlab/README.md

-# Staticaly exporting Pluto notebooks in GitLab
+# Statically exporting Pluto notebooks in GitLab

 This is a demo repository containing one Pluto notebook that is **automatically converted to HTML** by GitLab CI/CD, and published to gitlab pages! 🌝